GoogleCloudPlatform/fda-mystudies/deployment/README.md

          git commit -m "Enable CICD for applications" git push origin enable-apps-CICD
          ```
-    - Once your pull request pre-submits have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 10 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
+    - Once your pull request pre-submit checks have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 10 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)

 ### Configure and deploy your applications

 1. Update the Kubernetes and application configuration files with the values specific to your deployment
     -  Replace the `<PREFIX>`, `<ENV>` and `<LOCATION>` values for each `tf-deployment.yaml` in your repo, for example:
          ```bash
-         find $GIT_ROOT -name 'tf-deployment.yaml' -exec sed -e 's/<PREFIX>-<ENV>/'$PREFIX'-'$ENV'/g' -e 's/<LOCATION>/'$LOCATION'/g' -i.backup '{}' \;
+         find $GIT_ROOT -name 'tf-deployment.yaml' \
+         -exec sed -e 's/<PREFIX>-<ENV>/'$PREFIX'-'$ENV'/g' \
+         -e 's/<LOCATION>/'$LOCATION'/g' -i.backup '{}' \;
          ```
     -  Replace the `<PREFIX>`, `<ENV>` and `<DOMAIN>` values in [`/deployment/kubernetes/cert.yaml`](/deployment/kubernetes/cert.yaml) and [`/deployment/kubernetes/ingress.yaml`](/deployment/kubernetes/ingress.yaml), for example:
          ```bash